jpforcioli/github_howto_jsonrpc_api/002_security_profiles.rst

 	    ]
 	  }

-Please also consider the new information from Mantis #0370036.
+Please also consider the new information from #0370036.

 .. code::